 Location: 424 Co Rd 404, Spicewood, TX 78669, United States

 Open Hour: Open Saturdays 9 a.m. to 8 p.m

 Hamilton Pool Preserve

-Travel to the Hamilton Pool Preserve, one of Texas’ most magnificent swimming holes, to see some of the region’s bluest water.
-The Pedernales River supplies the pool, which cascades 50 feet over a limestone cliff to create this lovely natural swimming place.
-On a visit to Hamilton Pool, visitors may see lush flora and a variety of animal species, including the Golden-Cheeked Warbler.
+Travel to the Hamilton Pool Preserve, one of Texas’ most picturesque swimming holes, to see some of the region’s most magnificent water.
+The Pedernales River feeds the pool, which forms a 50-foot waterfall that cascades over a limestone cliff to create this lovely Texas natural springs place.
+On a visit to Hamilton Pool, visitors may see beautiful foliage as well as a variety of fauna, including the Golden-Cheeked Warbler.